-This course is an online and face-to-face blended course for adult education instructors at all levels who are looking to improve their ability to analyze and provide productive feedback on students' work in mathematics.
-Recent studies have shown that formative assessment—particularly detailed task-specific comments on student work—can activate interest in a task (Cimpian et al., 2007) and result in better performance (Lipnevich & Smith, 2008).
+This course is an online and face-to-face blended course is part of a series on multi-level strategies for the math classroom for adult education instructors at all levels.
+This course is designed to improve your ability to analyze and provide productive feedback on students' work in mathematics.
+Recent studies have shown that detailed task-specific comments on student work can activate interest in a task (Cimpian et al., 2007) and result in better performance (Lipnevich & Smith, 2008).
 In addition, clear feedback on tasks helps students develop a growth mindset pathway that enables them to learn at higher levels (Boaler, Mathematical Mindsets, p.
 144).

 In this course, we will look at both student videos and student written work, with a stronger emphasis on the latter.
 You are encouraged to collect and bring examples of student work from your own classes to the face-to-face session.

 This professional development activity/course is designed for:

 - All teachers involved in adult numeracy instruction